 While you may want to take on the huge task of moving a pool table with a couple of buddies, you should seriously consider hiring professionals.
 FlatRate Moving has excellent movers who have moved every large piece of furniture from massive couches to, yes, complicated pool tables.
-They have the necessary expertise to take it apart, carefully catalogue and pack each important part and assemble it in your new home with impressive efficiency.
+They have the necessary expertise to take it apart, carefully catalog and pack each important part and assemble it in your new home with impressive efficiency.

 You could do it on your own.
-All you need is to be handy, organized person, with good carpentry skills, some special tool equipment and have a few strong friends.
+All you need is to be a handy, organized person, with good carpentry skills, some special tool equipment, and have a few strong friends.
 At least three.
 Maybe even four or five.
 Seriously, pool tables are super-heavy.
 The major piece is actually made of rock!

 Also, keep in mind that taking it apart is much more complicated than it might seem.
 It is not a dining room table with a few legs to unscrew and leaves to take out.
 Removing the felt from the slate is a tricky process that may leave one tearing their hair out.
 So is putting it back on.

 A pool table is one of the hardest things you can move.
 It’s heavy, bulky, wide, and surprisingly delicate.
 The DIY approach can be dangerous to you and to the pool table.
-A lot of people make the mistake of trying to treat it like a dresser or sofa by calling a bunch of friends to help, and then twisting it every which way to fit through the door.
+A lot of people make the mistake of trying to treat it like a dresser or sofa by calling a bunch of friends to help and then twisting it every which way to fit through the door.
 Unfortunately, these actions often result in injury to you or your friends, and you can warp the surface or break a component.
 If you really want to know how to move a pool table, the steps are below.
 Read thoroughly and carefully.

 Here’s How to Move a Pool Table in a Nutshell:

 - Take the pool (or billiards) table apart